 What does azelaic acid do?
 Azelaic acid is a naturally-derived dicarboxylic acid that does four things at once: it's antibacterial (helps with acne), anti-inflammatory (calms redness and rosacea), anti-keratinizing (unclogs pores), and anti-melanogenic (fades dark spots by inhibiting tyrosinase).
 This makes it a genuine multitasker for blemishes, redness, and uneven tone — three concerns that usually need three separate products.

 Can you use azelaic acid with vitamin C?
 Yes — they're compatible and complementary.
 They fade pigmentation through different mechanisms (vitamin C blocks melanin formation and adds antioxidant protection; azelaic acid selectively inhibits tyrosinase), so together they make a strong brightening duo.
 They don't chemically interfere.
 The simplest routine: vitamin C in the morning, then azelaic acid after it or in the evening.
+If you're choosing between them rather than combining, our head-to-head on azelaic acid vs vitamin C weighs which fades pigment better for your case.

 Can you use azelaic acid with niacinamide?
 Yes — it's one of the most-recommended pairings, especially for redness, rosacea, and post-acne marks.
 Both are gentle, anti-inflammatory, and share a compatible pH, so they layer without conflict.
 Apply the thinner product first (usually niacinamide), let it absorb, then azelaic acid.
 The combination is well-tolerated even on sensitive skin.